freiheit/discord_feedbot/FEEDS.md

 `max_messages` on the feed (or `channelname.max_messages` per channel).
 The default is `0` = unlimited; a positive value keeps that many messages and marks the last one `... post truncated`.

+## In what order are new entries posted?
+Oldest first, newest last.
+When a poll finds several new entries (including on a feed's first run), they're sorted by their published date and sent in that order, one at a time, with a pause between each.
+The pause — `send_interval`, default 3 seconds — keeps Discord from reordering a fast burst, so the order sent matches the order shown.
+Set `send_interval` on a feed (or `channelname.send_interval` per channel); `0` disables the pause.
+This is separate from `delay`, which just offsets when a channel's batch starts.